freddan88/xubuntu-i3wm/README.md

 > Guide to install xubuntu with tools/software and the i3 tiling window manager

-My main goal with this build is to have a easy to use developer linux desktop with as much screen estate as possible!
+My main goal with this build is to have a easy to use developer linux desktop with as much screen estate for programs as possible!

 ## NOT COMPLETE!!!